kura-labs-org/DEPLOY_08_CICD/README.md

 # Task 4
 ## Create an image of the application and push the image to Dockerhub

-1. To push the image from the EC2 to a Dockerhub account from the terminal, wrtie the command "sudo docker login"
+1. To push the image from the EC2 to a Dockerhub account from the terminal, write the command "sudo docker login"
 ```
 sudo docker login
 ```